Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

 To make the above analysis clear and visualized, we present the t-SNE~\cite{tSNE} clustering results of the penultimate layer activation at different training epochs.
-As shown in Fig.~\ref{t-SNE}, when a model is trained on unlearnable samples, the activation cluster disorder at early epochs, i.e., the intra-class distance is large and inter-class distance is small.
-As training goes on, the activation begins to cluster well (a small intra-class distance and a large inter-class distance), which is a phenomenon of overfitting (other t-SNE results can be found in Appendix Sec.~\ref{Appendix-tSNE}).
-The visualization results of t-SNE also reflect the overfitting during training.
-To quantify this phenomenon, we propose a clustering measure named Activation Cluster Measurement (\textit{ACM}) to describe the disorder of activation in different training epochs.
-Suppose that ${D}=\{{D_i}\}_{i=1}^k$ is a dataset with $k$ labels, and ${D_i}$ is the set of samples in class $i$.
-We define set ${A_{i}^M}$ as the penultimate layer activation of model $M$ when given it with set ${D_i}$ as inputs.
-The cluster center of class $i$ is defined as $C\left(i\right)=\frac{1}{\left|{A}_i^M\right|}\sum_{{\mathbf{x}}\in {A}_{i}^M}\mathbf{x}$.
-Then we have the intra-class distance $\sigma$ for class $i$ as:
+As shown in Fig.~\ref{t-SNE}, when a model is trained on unlearnable examples, the activation cluster disorder at early epochs, i.e., the intra-class distance is large and inter-class distance is small.
+As training goes on, the activation begins to cluster well (a small intra-class distance and a large inter-class distance), which is a phenomenon of unlearnable perturbation features learning (other t-SNE results can be found in Sec. \ref{ACM_analysis}).
+To quantify this phenomenon, we propose a clustering measure named Activation Cluster Measurement (\textit{ACM}) to describe the disorder of activation in different training epochs inspired by \cite{TUE}.
+Suppose that $\mathcal{D}=\{{\mathcal{D}_i}\}_{i=1}^k$ is a dataset with $k$ labels, and ${\mathcal{D}_i}$ is the set of samples in class $i$.
+We define set ${\bm{A}_{i}^{\bm{\theta}}}$ as the penultimate layer activation of model $\bm{\theta}$ when given it with set ${\mathcal{D}_i}$ as inputs.
+The cluster center of class $i$ is defined as $\bm{\zeta}\left(i\right)=\frac{1}{\left|{\bm{A}}_i^{\bm{\theta}}\right|}\sum_{{\bm{u}}\in {\bm{A}}_{i}^{\bm{\theta}}}\bm{u}$.
+Then we have the intra-class distance $f_{\textit{intra}}$ for class $i$ as:

-And the inter-class distance $L$ between class $i$ and $j$ is as follows:
+And the inter-class distance $f_{inter}$ between class $i$ and $j$ is as follows:

-Then we define \textit{ACM} of model $M$ on dataset $D$ as:
+Then we define \textit{ACM} of model $\theta$ on dataset $D$ as:

-where $k$ is the number of classes. $R(i)$ is the radius of class $i$: $R(i)=\max\left\{\Vert\ \mathbf{x} - C\left(i\right)\Vert_2\right\}_{\mathbf{x}\in A_i^M}$.
-The \textit{ACM} of the model trained on clean data ($M_c$) and unlearnable data ($M_u$) at different training epochs is shown in Fig.~\ref{shallow_deep} (c).
-We use $D_s$, a subset of the training dataset, as the validation set to calculate \textit{ACM} metric during staged training (details in \ref{set_up}).
-The \textit{ACM} of the $M_u$ is low at the beginning, then it goes to a high level, which is consistent with our previous observation in Fig.~\ref{t-SNE} that the inter-class distance becomes larger and intra-class distance becomes smaller.
-Meanwhile, The gradient mean value (GMV) of the model trained on unlearnable data falls down to a low level, which illustrates that shallow layers are trapped in overfitting status and hardly learn new knowledge at late epochs compared to the model trained on clean data.